bakerjd99/jacks/README.md

 ![](jacksjodlogotiny.png) [`jacks` (J-Hacks) README](http://bakerjd99.wordpress.com/the-jod-page/)
 ==================================================================================================

-This repository consolidates all J language code and related files referenced by [Analyze the Data not the Drivel](http://bakerjd99.wordpress.com/).
-Most of the J scripts in this repository were generated from [JOD](http://bakerjd99.wordpress.com/the-jod-page/) dictionaries.
+This repository consolidates all [J language code](http://www.jsoftware.com/) and related files referenced by [Analyze the Data not the Drivel](http://bakerjd99.wordpress.com/).
+Most of the J[^1] scripts in this repository were generated from [JOD](http://bakerjd99.wordpress.com/the-jod-page/) dictionaries.

 For details see blog posts - listed from newest to oldest: